 “The Cranberry area has changed drastically.
 It just keeps growing,” he says.
 “Being able to get the care I need close to home is very important.
 The parking is easy and free, plus it saves me from driving another half hour or so to UPMC Passavant–McCandless.”

-What’s the New UPMC Hillman Cancer Center Like?
+What’s the Renovated UPMC Hillman Cancer Center Like?

 The expanded UPMC Hillman Cancer Center at UPMC Passavant–Cranberry brings cancer care closer to home for patients, like Bob, who live north of Pittsburgh, offering more access to top cancer specialists and state-of-the-art treatments.